 These differences simply relate to contrasts between the US and UK.
 If I bring cultural differences with other countries into the mix, it gets WAY more complicated!

 - It’s hugely variable how polite people are in different countries.
 There are two countries on my list above (which I won’t name individually!) where – to different degrees – pleases and thank yous aren’t really the norm.
 When you work with clients in those countries, you can expect a far more “straight down to business” attitude than Brits or Americans are typically used to.

 - Attitudes to business hierarchy vary hugely: In Scandinavia, for example, workers are used to limited hierarchy, flat management structures, and a general feeling of equality.
 Meanwhile, in Portugal, there’s still a very traditional respect for authority, and for those in roles considered more “senior.”

 - Different countries have very different attitudes to holidays and days off.
 Workers in European countries typically get far more paid holiday than those in the US, for example.
 Freelancers tend to uphold whatever tradition they’re used to, especially as they often take time off at the same time as family members in “normal” jobs.

 - Not every country works nine to five, Monday to Friday!
 Some countries, such as Spain, have a long afternoon siesta and finish much later in the evening.
 Other countries, such as Israel, work a Sunday to Thursday working week.

 1. American freelancers can potentially be seen by British clients as being pushy or brash when in the early stages of negotiations.
-Meanwhile, British freelancers can be held back by their own reserve, because they’re not doing enough to draw attention to their skills and experience.
+Meanwhile, British freelancers can be held back by their own reserve, because they’re often not doing enough to draw attention to their skills and experience.

-3. A freelancer in the US could irritate a client in Israel by hounding them with communication on a Friday and ignoring emails on a Sunday.
+3. A freelancer in the US could irritate a client in Israel by hounding them with communication on a Friday and ignoring their emails on a Sunday.